rmetzler/sinatra-redis-docker-example/README.md

-# Super Simple Sinatra Redis Example for Docker-Compose
+# Sinatra Redis Example for Docker-Compose

 This is a dockerized example JSON API built with Sinatra and Redis.
+I hope someone will learn from it.

-It uses the Library Docker containers for Ruby and Redis.
+The example is really minimal and uses the Docker Library containers for [Ruby](https://registry.hub.docker.com/u/library/ruby/) and [Redis](https://registry.hub.docker.com/u/library/redis/).
-The example is really minimal.

 The most interesting parts are the changes you have to make to enable correct routing between Docker containers.
+Docker creates environment variables for [linked containers](https://docs.docker.com/userguide/dockerlinks/#environment-variables) which help a lot.

 ## What you need